isabella232/media-analytics.en-1/help/media-collection-api/mc-api-impl/mc-api-quick-start.md

    >
    >You must use the correct data types in the JSON request body.
 E.g., `analytics.enableSSL` requires a boolean, `media.length` is numeric, etc. You can check parameter types and mandatory versus optional requirements by checking the [JSON validation schemas](../../media-collection-api/mc-api-impl/mc-api-validate-reqs.md).

-1. Send Sessions requests to the VA API endpoint.
+1. Send Sessions requests to the MA API endpoint.
 If your request payload is invalid, identify the problem and retry until you get a `201 Created` response.
 In this `curl` example, the JSON request body is in a file named [!DNL sample_data_session]:

    ```
    $ curl -i -d \